noviluni/Letargia/README.md

 Solo debes introducir el aeropuerto de salida y la fecha de salida y Letargia te buscará los vuelos mas económicos a cualquier lugar.

 Solo para uso educacional.
-Usando este software podrías violar los TOS de [Google Flight TOS](https://www.google.com/intl/en/policies/terms/).
+Usando este software podrías violar los TOS de [Google Flight](https://www.google.com/intl/en/policies/terms/).

-###How it works
+##How it works
 Letargia is a simple Python script that uses selenium to execute a web browser and crawl Google Flights web to show best prices from your airport.
 It was designed to use in Linux/Unix system.
 Not tested on windows.

 _Note: It could fail if you internet connection is really poor._

-###Requirements
+##Requirements

 #####Python 3.5
 Obviously you need python to execute the script.